lekenzi/face-match-lock/README.md

 </ol>

 ## Caution
- ### Don't add your FBI Agents picture and blame me !!
+ ### Don't add your FBI Agent's picture and blame me !!
 I can't stress this enough
 <code>Build Tools for Visual Studio 2019</code> and <code>Visual C++ Build Tools</code> must be installed in prior installing the modules from the <b>requirements.txt</b> since dlib is dependent on <code>Visual C++ Build Tools</code>

 # Warning